QwenLM/Qwen2.5/docs/source/quantization/gptq.md

 For sharding, you need to load the model and use `save_pretrained` from transformers to save and shard the model.
 Except for this, everything is so simple.
 Enjoy!

+## Known Issues

+### Qwen2.5-72B-Instruct-GPTQ-Int4 cannot stop generation properly

+:Model: Qwen2.5-72B-Instruct-GPTQ-Int4
+:Framework: vLLM, AutoGPTQ (including Hugging Face transformers)
+:Description: Generation cannot stop properly.
+Continual generation after where it should stop, then repeated texts, either single character, a phrase, or paragraphs, are generated.
+:Workaround: The following workaround could be considered
+    1. Using the original model in 16-bit floating point
+    2. Using the AWQ variants or llama.cpp-based models for reduced chances of abnormal generation

+### Qwen2.5-32B-Instruct-GPTQ-Int4 broken with vLLM on multiple GPUs

+:Model: Qwen2.5-32B-Instruct-GPTQ-Int4
+:Framework: vLLM
+:Description: Deployment on multiple GPUs and only garbled text like `!!!!!!!!!!!!!!!!!!` could be generated.
+:Workaround: Each of the following workaround could be considered
+    1. Using the AWQ or GPTQ-Int8 variants
+    2. Using a single GPU
+    3. Using Hugging Face `transformers` if latency and throughput are not major concerns

 ## Troubleshooting